kim3-sudo/screamingroomba/docs/guide/assembly.rst

 Instructions:

 1. The dustpan and brush assemblies should both already be removed.
-2. Remove the old battery pack by lifting it out using the two plastic tabs and disconnecting the pigtail.
+2. Remove the old battery pack by lifting it out using the two plastic tabs and disconnecting the pigtail, if your robot used a pigtail connector.
+Some models, like the 560, have a pogo connector instead.
 3. On the bottom of the robot, around the bumper, there are 10-12 screws (depending on your model) on the bottom of the front bumper plate.
 Unscrew all of them, then remove the arc-shaped bumper by wiggling it straight out.
+These screws are not designed to be captive, so remove the entire way.
-4. The bumper plate will get snagged on a set of wires, which provide the basic lidar sensing capabilities.
+4. The bumper plate will get snagged on a set of wires, which provide the basic lighthouse sensing capabilities.
 We will not use them, so if you want, you can just cut these wires.
 Alternatively, you can unscrew the two screws holding the sensor from the front of the bumper to remove it.
 You can then remove the bumper's outer surface from the entire robot.
 5. Turn the Roomba so it's facing up again.
-Using a screwdriver or iFixit Jimmy, lift up the silver or gray decorative cover.
+Using a screwdriver, iFixit Jimmy, or just your fingers, lift up the silver or gray decorative cover.
 This plate is held in with plastic clips all around.
+You might need to pull quite hard to release all of the clips.
 6. When all of the clips have been freed, lift the silver/gray plate up and off of the robot.
 You might need to wiggle it off of the handle.
-7. Now that the top cover has been removed, you should see 11 screws, one of which has a smaller head.
+7. Now that the top cover has been removed, you should see 11 screws, one of which has a smaller head (probably at the bottom of the control panel).
 Be careful to not confuse this screw with the other ten.
 Remove all of these screws.
+There are also two screws next to each end of the handle - you don't need to remove these.
 8. Using your thumbs, press down on the center control panel, then use your other fingers to pull straight up on the outer casing.
 Depending on your Roomba, it might be easy or difficult to remove.
 9. Lift off the silver decorative ring around the control panel, followed by the button cover itself.
 10. You should now see four additional screws on the actuator plate.
 Unscrew these, then remove the actuator plate.